Penne al Forno is baked pasta with a creamy five-cheese sauce, extra melted cheese, and crispy breadcrumbs on top.

 - Pasta – We use penne, but you can also use ziti, rigatoni, or even farfalle.
 You just need a sturdy pasta that will hold up in baking.

 - Tomatoes – I prefer to make my own tomato sauce, instead of buying marinara.
 Store-bought sauces are not nearly as good as doing it yourself, and it’s super easy.
-All you need is a 28 oz can of peeled, chopped tomatoes.
+All you need is a 15 oz can of crushed or pureed tomatoes.
 I like San Marzano brand, but you can go with whatever you want.
-Since this is chopped tomatoes, you’ll have to puree it before making the sauce.
-Alternatively you can use tomato puree (passata in the UK and EU) instead and skip the puree step.
+If you use crushed tomatoes, you’ll might want to puree it before making the sauce.

 - Cream or half and half